 “No… No way… you are lying.”
 I said pulling my hand out of his harshly.
 Tears trickled down my cheeks as part of me considered the possibility of it.
 Meanwhile, my father entered the room with the doctor and a nurse.

 “What did you say to her?” my father scolded my brother when he saw me crying.

-If what they were saying was true, if I was in a coma for seven years then what are those seven years of memories in my head.
-I remembered every day since the moment I boarded the plane to the Philippines.
-I looked at all of the people who were standing around me helplessly, hoping that someone would say that what my brother said was a lie.
+If what they were saying was true, if I was in a coma for seven years then what are those seven years of memories in my head?
+I remember every day since the moment I boarded the plane to the Philippines.
+I looked at all the people standing around me helplessly, hoping that someone would say what my brother said was a lie.